hexenq/kuroshiro/CONTRIBUTING.md

 # Contributing to Kuroshiro
-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+All kinds of contributions are welcome, whether it's:

 - Reporting a bug
 - Discussing the current state of the code
 - Submitting a fix
+- Submitting new analyzer plugins or fixes of them
 - Proposing new features
+- Help translating the documents

-## Code organization
+## Code Organization

 | Files | Description |
 |---|---|